HBmem/Air-Pollution-Website/README.md

 enter the command prompt
 cd into the folder that has manage.py in it
 run python -m pip install -r requirements.txt

-run python manage.py runserver
+go to our sprint 3 folder on the one drive and download the .env file thats in the sprint 3 folder, put it in the same folder as manage.py run python manage.py runserver
 in a browser go to 127.0.0.1:8000
 since the csv files will always be in a specific format, we provided a pracice on for you to use in the "practice" folder